 To be honest, starting to use pattern weights was was one of those whoa moments for me.
 When I thought 'yup, people are right about these, they fix so many cutting problems!'

-Keep reading to the end for a tutorial and an old fashioned guessing game with prizes!
+Keep reading to the end for a tutorial.

 So these are my old pattern weights.
-I still love them even though I made the slick new ones above and I'm gonna give you a tutorial below (and 4 chances to win everything you need to make 12).
+I still love them even though I made the slick new ones above and I'm gonna give you a tutorial below.
 My sister made them... they are actually part of a checkers game she made for me with a patchwork board and ceramic pieces.
 She covered the ceramic pieces with fabric, ribbon, stickers, and modge-podge.
 Late one night I was about to cut out a pattern and the checkers game was sitting out so I grabbed some pieces to use as pattern weights.
 We haven't played checkers since - sorry Bekah!

 Here's why you should use pattern weights: